sviperll/ozymandias/maven-profiledep-extension/README.md

 Active by default profiles
 --------------------------

-These are default profiles configured with `activeByDefault` tag.
+Default profiles configured with `activeByDefault` tag.
-There are two ways `activeByDefault` profiles works with profiledep extension.
+There are two ways `activeByDefault` profiles work with profiledep extension.

- 1. First one is maven default. `activeByDefault` profiles are activated when _no other profiles are activated_ only.
+ 1. First one duplicates maven behaviour without extensions.
+    `activeByDefault` profiles are activated when _no other profiles are activated_ only.

- 2. Second one is used to support better defaults.
-With the second way `activeByDefault` profiles are _always_ activated.
+ 2. With the second way `activeByDefault` profiles are _always_ activated.
     You must opt-in for second way of `activeByDefault` processing.
     To enable it you must add special `profile.activate.default` property to properties section of your pom.
 Like this

     ````xml
         <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">